Sam00Edwards/book-nook/README.md

     - Reservations Page

-        - Hovering on the submit button under each form will trigger hover effect, bringing a blurry vignette over the button.
+        - Hovering on the submit button under each form will trigger a hover effect, bringing a blurry vignette over the button.

 [Back to top ⇧](#the-book-nook)